 For Frobenius split varieties one has the following vanishing theorem due to (\cite{mehta85}).
 This result is stronger than Kodaira vanishing theorem (note that this form of the result is not stated in loc. cit.). \bthm [\cite{mehta85}] Let $X/k$ be a smooth, projective and Frobenius split variety and suppose $L$ is an ample line bundle on $X$.
 Then \benum[label={{\bf(\arabic{*})}}] \item $H^i(X,L)=0$ for all $i>0$, and \item $H^i(X,L^{-1})=0$ for all $i<\dim(X)$. \eenum \ethm

 \bthm Let $X$ be a Frobenius split variety of dimension $\dim(X)=q\geq 2$ with an embedding $X\into \P^n$ and equipped with $\O_X(1)$ given by this embedding.
 Let $E=B^1_X(q-1)$.
 Then \benum[label={{\bf(\arabic{*})}}] \item for all $q\geq 2$, $E$ is an almost Ulrich bundle on $X$ if and only if $H^0(B^1_X(q-1-m))=0$ for $2\leq m\leq q-2$. \item If $q=2,3$ then $E$ is an almost Ulrich bundle on $X$. \item If $q=1$ then $B^1_X(1)$ is an Ulrich bundle on $X$. \eenum \ethm \bp In (\cite{joshi17}) it was shown that under the above hypothesis of \ref{th:calabi-yau1} that $B^1_X$ is an ACM bundle on $X$ and hence so is $E=B^1_X(q-1)$.
 Thus it follows that $E=B^1_X(q-1)$ has no cohomology in dimensions $1\leq i\leq q-1=\dim(X)-1$.
 Now let me prove Theorem~\ref{th:calabi-yau}\ref{th:calabi-yau1}.
 To prove that $E$ is weakly Ulrich bundle one has to deal with cohomologies in dimensions $i=0,q$.
 So we have to prove: \benum[label={{\bf(C.\arabic{*})}}] \item $H^q(E(-m))=0$ for all $m\leq q-1$, \item $H^0(E(-m))=0$ for all $m\geq 2$. \eenum Let me begin by proving \ref{c:d}.
-As \eqref{eq:b1-def} splits, cohomology of $B^1_X$ and all its twists is a direct summand of the cohomology of $F_*(\O_X)$ and its twists.
-By projection formula and hence to prove that $H^q(E(-m))=0$ in the asserted range it suffices to prove the vanishing of First let us deal with the exceptional case is $q-1-m=0$ i.e. for $m=q-1$ and in this case by \eqref{eq:b1-cohom} one has $H^q(E(-(q-1)))=H^q(B^1_X)=0$ by Lemma~\ref{eq:frobenius-cohomology}.
-So one can assume that $m<q-1$ and in this case that $\O_X(p(q-1-m))$ is ample (for all $m<q-1$), and as $X$ is Frobenius split so by Theorem~\ref{th:mehta} so one has that
+As \eqref{eq:b1-def} splits, cohomology of $B^1_X$ and all its twists are direct summands of the cohomology of $F_*(\O_X)$ and its twists.
+By the projection formula (\cite[Chap II, Exercise 5.1(d)]{hartshorne-algebraic}) Hence, to prove that $H^q(E(-m))=0$ in the asserted range, it suffices to prove the vanishing of First let us deal with the exceptional case $q-1-m=0$ i.e. $m=q-1$.
+In this case, by \eqref{eq:b1-cohom}, one has $H^q(E(-(q-1)))=H^q(B^1_X)=0$.
+So one can assume that $m<q-1$.
+In this case $\O_X(p(q-1-m))$ is ample (for all $m<q-1$); and, as $X$ is Frobenius split, so by Theorem~\ref{th:mehta}, one has that

 So now it remains to prove \ref{c:0}.
-As $H^0(E(-m))$ is a direct summand of $H^0(\O_X(p(q-1-m)))$ one sees that if $m\geq q$ then $q-1-m\leq q-1-q<0$ so one can appeal to Kodaira vanishing theorem of (\cite{mehta85}).
+As $H^0(E(-m))$ is a direct summand of $H^0(\O_X(p(q-1-m)))$, one sees that if $m\geq q$ then $q-1-m\leq q-1-q<0$; and, so one can appeal to Kodaira vanishing theorem of (\cite{mehta85}).
 So it remains to deal with the range $2\leq m\leq q-1$.
 If $m=q-1$ then $q-1-m=0$ and so one has to prove that which is the case by \eqref{eq:b1-cohom}.
 For $2\leq m\leq q-2$ the required vanishing is our hypothesis.
 This completes the proof of Theorem~\ref{th:calabi-yau}\ref{th:calabi-yau1}.